Start Your Future at the UK’s No.1 for Teaching Quality (NSS 2025) - Apply for September 2026

 Samantha has been teaching at Lincoln Bishop University since 2012, initially as a visiting tutor and as a full-time member of staff from 2020.
 Prior to joining Lincoln Bishop full time, she has worked in a variety of early years settings, as well as managing and co-owning two early years settings in Lincolnshire.
 Samantha also has experience inspecting early years provision.

-She is a Fellow of the Higher Education Academy and is currently undertaking her PhD.
+Samantha is a Fellow of the Higher Education Academy.
 Her PhD research focuses on the experiences of working mothers and how they position their identity.
 Samantha has a keen interest in the power dynamics involved in research, exploring a range of methods and approaches, including photo elicitation, online interviewing and quilting as ways and means to share power and present research findings.

 Related Posts